SCBWI New England

 Kirsten Cappy is the owner of Curious City.
 Formed to build projects that forge a stronger relationship between children and the literature created for them, Curious City designs and implements creative theme-based marketing for children’s authors, illustrators, and publishers. www.visitcuriouscity.wordpress.com

 ***An extremely limited number of one-on-one marketing consults with Kirsten Cappy are available for an additional fee.
-If you register for a one-on-one marketing consult, then you cannot register for an Intensive, since most consults will take place during the Intensives.

 Often as published authors and illustrators we are introduced to the tools of self-promotion, but struggle with what to say and who to say it to.
 Published authors and illustrators are invited to schedule time with children’s book marketing consultant Kirsten Cappy of Curious City to brainstorm a marketable theme and target audience for their forthcoming or current title.
 Kirsten Cappy will read each authors book beforehand and then provide each consultee with a written marketing report, a 50-minute one-on-one consult during the conference, and a free 30 minutes follow- up phone consult.
 Most consults will be scheduled for Friday afternoon.